Install ChroGPS Dash Manually

 Sudo Permissions

 The dashboard requires permission to execute chronyc commands to fetch timing data.
-The installer adds the following line to /etc/sudoers:
+The installer creates a drop-in file at /etc/sudoers.d/chrogps-dash with the following content:

 Log File Access